Invincible-class submarine

-The Invincible-class submarines, formally classified as the Type 218SG submarines, is a class of conventionally-powered attack submarines on order by the Republic of Singapore Navy (RSN) from German-based naval conglomerate ThyssenKrupp Marine Systems (TKMS).
+The Invincible-class submarines, formally classified as the Type 218SG submarines, are conventionally-powered diesel-electric attack submarines built for the Republic of Singapore Navy (RSN) by German-based naval conglomerate ThyssenKrupp Marine Systems (TKMS).
 Tailored to the operational requirements of the RSN, the model is derivative of the export-oriented Type 214 submarine, with specific design characteristics drawn from Type 212 submarines.
-They feature several capabilities, including a substantial level of automation, a significant payload capacity, enhanced underwater endurance and superlative ergonomics.
+They feature several additional capabilities, including a substantial level of automation, a significant payload capacity, enhanced underwater endurance and superlative ergonomics.

 Singapore's Ministry of Defense (MINDEF) ordered a total of four Type 218SG submarines, of which two were ordered in 2013 and two more in 2017, as a replacement to the RSN's existing and submarines.
-Having been built and launched between 2019 and 2024, the class comprises four submarines, namely, the Invincible, the Impeccable, the Illustrious and the Inimitable; of the four, the first is currently utilized for the training of the RSN's submariners, while the second and third are undergoing local sea trials aimed at achieving operationalization.
-The RSN plans to have all four submarines in active service by 2024.
+Built and launched between 2019 and 2024, the class currently comprises four submarines, namely, the Invincible, the Impeccable, the Illustrious and the Inimitable; of the four, the first is currently utilised for the training of the RSN's submariners, while the second and third are undergoing local sea trials aimed at achieving operationalisation.
+An order for two more submarines was placed in May 2025.

-Design

-Development
+Development and design

 The design of the Type 218SG was jointly created by Defence Science and Technology Agency (DSTA), ThyssenKrupp Marine Systems (TKMS) and the Republic of Singapore Navy (RSN).
 The design of the submarines is highly customised—conceived to fulfill specific naval requirements of the RSN—including naval operations in littoral waters, guarding sea lines of communication (SLOC), intelligence-gathering (ISTAR) and special operations.
-The design is believed to be based on the Type 214 export-centric submarine, with design inferences from the Type 212 submarine—both of which were designed by TKMS.
+The design is believed to be based on the Type 214 export-centric submarine, with design inferences from the Type 212 submarine, both of which were designed by TKMS.
 The design of the Type 218SG is also believed to have been influenced by the Type 216 submarine concept.

-The Type 218SG has a length of 70 m and a beam of 6.3 m, with an overall displacement of about 2,000 t when surfaced and 2,200 t while submerged.
-It has an estimated speed of about 10 kn while surfaced and 15 kn while submerged.

-Features

-The Type 218SG features several unique characteristics, such as: